Egyptian army to host unity talks as crisis deepens

 But the fact that the army was calling such talks “is an indication to all parties that the crisis is coming to a head and that they need to end it quickly”, he said.

-The delay was intended to allow time to explain a widely criticized package of economic austerity measures to the Egyptian people, Said told Reuters.
+The delay was intended to allow time to explain a widely criticised package of economic austerity measures to the Egyptian people, Said told Reuters.

 In Washington, the IMF said Egypt had asked for the loan to be postponed “in light of the unfolding developments on the ground”.
 The Fund stood ready to consult with Egypt on resuming discussions on the stand-by loan, a spokeswoman said.